BeansGalaxy/Beans-Backpacks-2/assets/examples/Create Your Own.md

 be very straight forward.
 The resource pack Json should familiar once we understand how to handle the data for the backpack.
-It helps to think of the resource pack as handling the client and the data pack handling the server, therefore, we need to first describe what data needs to go to the client.
+It helps to think of the resource pack as handling the client and the data pack handling the server, therefore, we need to first describe the data on the server before we send any to the client.

 <h2> Defining Your Data</h2>